 But does this mean that homeschooled kids will be weird and unsocialized?

 In 2017, Brian D. Ray wrote a sort of summary of much of the research that has been done comparing homeschooled kids to their conventionally-schooled peers.
 A glance over the table summarizing the ‘relative success of the homeschooled into college and adulthood’ brought a smile to my face.
 In various studies, homeschooled children have been found to exhibit the following characteristics as adults relative to their conventionally-schooled peers:

 - Less depression at college, a more positive overall college experience, and a higher GPA

-- Homeschoolers were also found to be more agreeable, conscientious, and open than conventionally schooled kids, and both groups of children were found to be equally extraverted and equally neurotic.
+- Homeschoolers were also found to be more agreeable, conscientious, and open than conventionally schooled kids.
+Both groups of children were found to be equally extroverted and equally neurotic.

 So if these studies are to be believed, homeschooled kids are weird–in tons of positive ways that serve them well as adults.
 If the goal of socialization is truly to teach kids to behave in socially acceptable ways, then it appears that homeschooled kids are being appropriately socialized.

 As I said earlier, most parents choosing to educate their children at home accept that their kids might be a bit different from their conventionally-schooled peers.

 Their worry comes from the idea that their kids will miss out on some of the typical experiences of childhood.
 They’re afraid that their kids will lack opportunities to do certain activities.
 They fear that the children will miss out on rites of passage like school dances, or that they’ll have fewer opportunities to meet friends.
 Fortunately, with a little research, finding a social circle for your homeschooling family isn’t as hard as it seems at first.